microsoft/pxt-arcade/docs/developer.md

 Documentation on how to create music and sound effects is [here](/developer/sound).

+## Controller Buttons

+Use the [button tester](/developer/button-tester) to verify the proper button assignents on your controller.

 ## Getting Help

 To get help, you can ask the [MakeCode community](https://aka.ms/makecodecommunity) at/on our public discord channel for arcade.